-6.9.5.
+6.10.5.
 Redundant 24VDC power supplies

-In addition to the 24VDC-UPS, another single point of failures are power failures either in power supplies or cabling.
-This is addressed by using redundant power supplies and partly by using redundant infeed modules within the I/O boxes (will be defined during design phase according detailed MTBF analysis).
+Another single point of failures are power failures either in power supplies or cabling.
+This is addressed by using redundant power supplies.

-Figure 92 Redundancy concept for 24VDC power supply and distribution to loads
+Figure 95 Redundancy concept for 24VDC power supply and distribution to loads

-Three different items are concerned, the power supplies that convert the 400VAC power to 24VDC power, the distribution and protection of the 24VDC and the provision with power to the controller and I/O electronics incl. field power.
-All three items are mentioned in Figure 92.
-Redundant power supplies and redundancy modules are used to provide high available 24VDC power within the systems.
+Two power supplies convert the 400VAC power to 24VDC power, the distribution of the 24VDC to the loads is handled by a redundancy module with much higher MTBF value as the individual power supplies, see Figure 95.

+This setup is used twice to provide high available 24VDC power within the systems.
 "Dirty-24VDC" to supply relays and brakes with the required power to operate is separated from "Clean-24VDC" that supplies the electronics.
-As shown in Figure 92, the I/O units are equipped with their own redundant power infeed improving their availability furthermore (will be defined during design phase according detailed MTBF analysis).

-6.9.6.
+6.10.6.
 Position encoders

 The position encoders for the individual axes of motion will be high precision encoders from Johannes Heidenhain GmbH as accurate position feed-back.
-Installed within the I/O boxes, two RCN8511 disc encoders with high single-turn resolution and accuracy for azimuth and elevation axis.
+Installed within the I/O boxes, two RCN8311 disc encoders with high single-turn resolution and accuracy for azimuth and elevation axis.
+Those encoders are also safety rated and can be used to feedback a safe signal to the safety system.

-Figure 93 Precision Encoder
+Figure 96 Precision Encoder